Queen-to-be-Constance-Budgiesnuggler/arch-spiral-compass/README.md

 # Archimedean Spiral Compass

-A Vibe-coded tool for generating and visualizing Archimedean spirals.
+A **Vibe-coded** tool for generating and visualizing Archimedean spirals.
 Designed as a standalone web application and a seamless integration for **Autodesk Fusion 360**.
-**Completely programmed by AI - Original idea and work in proccess by me**
+**Completely programmed by AI - Original idea and work in process by me**

 ---